 According to the Glasgow Tourism and Visitor Plan, Glasgow welcomed 2.5 million domestic and international tourists in 2019, generating a significant £774 million for the city’s economy.

 Of 2.5 million tourists, Glasgow welcomed over 771,000 international tourists.
-These visitors didn’t just come for a quick visit; they spent a total of 4.67 million nights exploring the city, with an average stay of 6 nights.
+These visitors didn’t just come for a quick visit; they spent 4.67 million nights exploring the city, with an average stay of 6 nights.
 Translating into impressive economic benefits, international visitors spent over £381 million in the city, averaging £495 per visitor during their stay and an average daily spend of £81.

 UK Travel Statistics—Glasgow 2021